Stop over-complicating data center airflow management

 It sounds complicated, but the premise is simple.
 Cool air goes into the server fans, and hot air comes out the other side and is sucked in through the containment chamber.
 Then, it returns to the ceiling to become cold air again.

-It’s quite possible that certain parts of your data center or server room have low-density racks that don’t necessarily warrant an active containment setup.
+Certain parts of your data center or server room may have low-density racks that don’t necessarily warrant an active containment setup.
 In these cases, passive containment should suffice — with one notable exception.
-Many top-of-rack network switches are configured backward so connectors face the maintenance aisle.
+Many top-of-rack (ToR) network switches are configured backward so connectors face the maintenance aisle.
 This arrangement can cause airflow reversal — back-to-front as opposed to front-to-back.
 This problem is compounded when ToR switches are farthest from the cool-air source in a raised-floor data center setup.

 Under these circumstances, it might not be worth it to implement active containment for every cabinet.
 The more cost-effective option is to install fans in front of the switch that draw in cool air and route it into the equipment’s air intake.
 This setup ensures a steady supply of treated air passes through equipment, regardless of its orientation on the rack or its distance from the cool-air source.